Welcome to WHS!

 Welcome to the website of Willcox High School, home of the Cowboys!
 We are located in Cochise County, Arizona, in the quaint historic town of Willcox, and we serve students in grades nine through 12.
 Though we are a small school, we take pride in providing an excellent education for our students that will empower them to become responsible and compassionate adults and prepare them to succeed in a highly technological world.

 In addition to our outstanding academic curriculum, we also offer special education and gifted education programs to cater to specific student needs as well as a variety of clubs and athletic activities for those seeking extracurricular opportunities.

-Willcox High School had our Open House Academic Showcase Night on Thursday, March 5.
-To start the evening off, our freshman class of 2019 met with staff and administration for a freshman roundup!
-The rest of the evening featured tours and displays explaining why Willcox High School is the place to be!
-We had a great turnout and hope you saw our TV commercial on the local network.
-Please call the school for more information if you could not attend.
+Willcox High School will host our Open House Academic Showcase Night on Thursday, March 7.
+To start the evening off, our freshman class of 2023 will meet with staff and administration for a freshman tour of the campus!
+The rest of the evening will feature tours and displays explaining why Willcox High School is the place to be!
+The parent/student showcase will begin at 5:45 p.m. in the high school auditorium.
+Please call the school for more information if you cannot attend.

 Mrs. Singer, guidance counselor, will meet with students here in March to explain the process of requesting courses for the following school year.
 I hope you will take time to look through the course selections with your son or daughter, and to help him or her select appropriate classes.
 Good decisions about scheduling now help to avert disappointments and regrets in the fall.
 However, sometimes a student's desire to realize academic potential sometimes collides with academic rigor.
 We encourage students to reach for the stars.
 Please see Mrs. Singer before Wednesday, May 29 if you need to make changes or corrections to your son or daughter's courses.